Dealing with Depression

 Know that you are not alone and the feeling can be treated.

-When these moods start to last longer and affect your daily routine – your work and relationships – it may be depression.
-Know that you are not alone and the feeling can be treated.
+If you find your mood and energy is low for extended periods and that it affects your daily routine – your work and relationships – it may be depression.
+Know that you are not alone, and the feeling can be treated.

 It cannot be stated enough that your mental health matters.